Alexhuszagh/PyCPP/ROADMAP.md

     - Interprocess
         - Some sort of interprocess library like Boost would be great

-    - Remove all superflous std:: shit
-        - (ALMOST, ALMOST DONE)
-        - Just need std::string...
-            - LOLS
-            - Change everything involving std::string to a typedef alias of it...
-                - string_tmp or something...

     - Look at Howard Hinnant's Date library:
         - https://github.com/HowardHinnant/date/blob/master/include/date/date.h
         - ~7k lines of code